R00tkitSMM/R00tkitSMM.github.io/_posts/2024-03-27-libffuzzerkernel.markdown

 categories: fuzzing
 ---

-I just wanted to expreirnace with kcov and see how can I hook it into libfuzzer and boot the kernel without spending too much on building root file system.
+I just wanted to experiment with kcov and see how I can hook it into libfuzzer and boot the kernel without spending too much on building a root file system.

 First of all why not just using syzkaller? because why not? this may cover more State space.